-1.34 The draft Infrastructure Delivery Plan for Fylde (IDP), incorporating an Infrastructure Delivery Schedule (IDS), which accompanied the Preferred Option version has been updated to accompany the Revised Preferred Option version of the Local Plan.
-The IDP identifies infrastructure projects which will assist in accommodating all of growth identified in the Local Plan, including but not limited to new homes, employment and mixed use development.
+1.44 The Infrastructure Delivery Plan (the IDP), incorporating an Infrastructure Delivery Schedule (IDS), which accompanied the Preferred Option and the Revised Preferred Option version have been updated to accompany the Publication version of the Local Plan.
+The IDP identifies infrastructure projects which will assist in accommodating all of the development identified in the Local Plan, including but not limited to new homes, employment and mixed use development.